jaanga/lib/db/readme.md

 docBrowser has the following features

 * All data designated to appear in the content frames is assumed to be in Markdown format - which is interpreted at run-time and displayed as HTML.
-* Tha app loads data via an `XMLhttpRequest` and display that data in a `div`.
+* The app loads data via an `XMLhttpRequest` and display that data in a `div`.
 Thus the app is constricted (or enhanced) by the usual CORS issues.
-* The Markdown files may contain imgages, iframes and many other cool things - and full HTML if wanted
+* The Markdown files may contain images, iframes and many other cool things - and full HTML if wanted

 The title of the app follows a commonly used JavaScript notation standard that use camel case except that the first letter is lower case,